-Wifi is accessible to staff only school-related internet use / limited personal use within the framework of the acceptable use policy.
+Wifi is accessible to staff and visitors for [insert here any allowed use of BYOD and/guest networks and any restrictions for personal devices] school-related internet use / limited personal use within the framework of the acceptable use policy.
 All such use is monitored.